Thursday, May 20, 2021

 It is a different story with the laptop, I test and erase numerous distributions but boot with USB, often with Knoppix.

-I do not format my home partition and it's files remain with same home name over and over again and only the password is rarely changed a bit as a precaution.
+I do not format my home partition and it's files remain with same home name over and over again and the password is rarely changed a bit as a precaution.

 This strategy was useful when I was busy working with lot of responsibilities including conducting examination under a strict protocol.

-25. Other odd thing that standout with virtual keyboard is that they have already forgotten how to use F1 to F12 function key layout.
+25. Other odd thing that stand out with virtual keyboard is that they have already forgotten how to use F1 to F12 function key layout.

 It used to be F1 to F8 then.